-Eldon Edson serves on the firm’s Executive Committee and is Co-Author and Co-Editor of the 2016 LexisNexis Matthew Bender Practice Guide: California Insurance Litigation.
+Eldon Edson serves on the firm’s Executive Committee and is Co-Author and Co-Editor of the 2016 and 2017 LexisNexis Matthew Bender Practice Guide: California Insurance Coverage and Litigation.

 Eldon’s practice focuses on the handling of complex litigation matters, including the litigation of insurance coverage and related extracontractual claims, construction claims, commercial/business claims, professional liability claims, food liability claims and environmental claims, and in providing opinions regarding insurance related matters.
 Eldon has extensive experience in both state and federal trial courts, as well as appellate courts, having acted as lead counsel in major litigation throughout California and in other states.
 His litigation experience also includes handling bench and jury trials, binding arbitrations, and all aspects of the appellate process, including oral argument before the Courts of Appeal.

 A frequent speaker at seminars and conferences regarding various legal topics, Eldon’s speaking engagements have included presentations given in connection with Perrin Conferences, Lorman Educational Services, the American Bar Association, West Coast Casualty, MC2 Consultants, the Combined Claims Conference, the Association of Defense Counsel of Northern California and Nevada, and the Association of Southern California Defense Counsel.
 He also has spoken extensively to businesses, trade groups, and various industry groups throughout California and other states.